Kasubi Tombs, Kampala – Uganda

 The main building that can be seen today was rebuilt in 1882 by Kabaka Mutesa I. The first palace originally built by Mutesa I’s father, Kabaka Suuna II in 1820 does not exist anymore.

-On entering the courtyard, visitors are immediately captured by the beauty of the thick thatched roof which extends all the way down to the ground.
+On entering the courtyard, visitors are immediately captured by the beauty of the thick thatched roof which extends down to the ground.
 The entrance to the Muzibu-Azaala-Mpanga is through a low, wide arch flanked on both sides by richly woven reeds.

 The inside is partitioned using a huge bark cloth which secludes the “sacred forest” where the four royal graves lie.
 Entrance to the “sacred forest” is limited to the widows of the Kabakas, the royal family, the Naalinya, and Katikkiro.